Krumelur/WordPuzzleSolver/content/CreatePuzzleSolverProject.md

 # Create Puzzle Solver Project

-We start with a simple .NET Core console app that references a .NET standard library which contains the code to scan a two dimensional array of text character to find a set of predefined words.
-In later parts of the tutorial we will find a way to convert a picture of a puzzle into its text only representation but we can do all the groundwork now.
+Although this is all about Azure and the cloud, we're going to start with a simple .NET Core console app that references a .NET standard library which contains the code to scan a two dimensional array of text character to find a set of predefined words.
+We can then use this library from within the yet to be created Azure functions.

 ## Create the project

-* In the previously created solution, add a new .NET Core Console project and call it _PuzzleSolver_.
+* In the previously created solution, add a new .NET Core Console project and call it _PuzzleSolverTest_.
 * Add another project, this time a .NET standard library called _PuzzleSolverLib_

 Feel free to organize the two projects in a solution folder if you like to.